*Clicca qui per trovare la versione italiana di questo documento – The Rush Way Bantam Division (ITALIA).

 This age group is considered by many soccer schools the golden stage of technical development, based on an overall organized body and stability in growth from a biological standpoint that favors the adoption of new moves.
 It is important that the coach understands that by recommending a focus on the technical component we are not eliminating the development of the others, we are just giving it a higher priority and focus from a proportional standpoint.

 They begin to initiate play on their own, they want to play and are becoming more serious about their play.
-They are inclined more toward small group and team activities than their predecessor age group and can usually work cooperatively in groups of 3-6.
+They are inclined more towards small group and team activities than their predecessor age group and can usually work cooperatively in groups of 3-6.
 Peer group attachment and pressure becomes more significant.
 Adults outside family are becoming even more influential.

 This new capacity to collaborate with a small number of elements favors the development of passing.
 Therefore, the focus remains on motivation and self confidence, but the cooperation, commitment, and competitive components start gaining ground.
 It’s not a performance stage yet so let’s go slow, but there will be no sin if we start making a difference between winning and losing.